MP Assembly polls: Congress likely to end 15-year BJP rule, predicts ABP survey

 BSP cheif Mayawati gave a shocker to the Congress as she ruled out any alliance with the party in Madhya Pradesh and Rajasthan.
 Last month, she had ditched the party in Chhattisgarh.

+Also Read Facebook to check 'real' news vs 'propaganda' ahead of 2019 polls

-Several opinion polls, including CSDS-Lokniti (May) and ABP-C-voter (July,) have predicted that the party is ahead of BJP in view of the severe anti-incumbency.
+Several opinion polls,i ncluding CSDS-Lokniti (May) and ABP-C-voter (July,) have predicted that the party is ahead of BJP in view of the severe anti-incumbency.

 The term for the 230-member Madhya Pradesh Assembly expires on January 2, 2019.